-Prognosis of Diabetic Nephropathy require Persistent albuminuria (>300 mg per d otherwise >200 µg per min).
+The prognosis of Diabetic Nephropathy requires Persistent albuminuria (>300 mg per d; otherwise,>200 µg per min).
 These lab results must be confirmed on a minimum of two occasions 3-6 months apart.
-Other symptoms include a progressive decline in the glomerular filtration rate and elevated arterial blood pressure and peripheral neuropathy.
+Other symptoms include a progressive decline in the glomerular filtration rate, elevated arterial blood pressure, and peripheral neuropathy.

 Diabetes Induced Kidney Disease

-Kidney disease and lupus and heart disease are often a typical complication or side effect associated with diabetes.
+Kidney disease, lupus, and heart disease are often a typical complication or side effects associated with diabetes.
 Statistics show that as many as 40% of the patients diagnosed with diabetes for more than 15 years acquire this complication (Diabetic Nephropathy).[1]

-Today, diabetic nephropathy is the most common type of chronic kidney disease that is treated at our regenerative stem cell hospital.
-Diabetic Nephropathy is also one of the most serious causes of other long-term complications that affect the morbidity and mortality of patients with diabetes.
-Diabetes is treatable but is directly accountable for 40-50% of all end-stage renal disease (ESRD) and polycystic kidney failure.[2]
+Today, diabetes-induced nephropathy is the most common type of chronic kidney disease that is treated at our regenerative stem cell hospital.
+Diabetic Nephropathy is also one of the most severe causes of other long-term complications that affect the morbidity and mortality of patients with diabetes.
+Type 2 Diabetes is treatable but is directly accountable for 40-50% of all end-stage renal disease (ESRD) and polycystic kidney failure.[2]

 Diagnosis of Diabetic Nephropathy

 The diagnosis of diabetes-induced Nephropathy follows screenings for microalbuminuria and routine lab urinalysis during the onset of diabetes.[3]
-The Patients might emanate other signs and symptoms related with having diabetes mellitus such as strokes and autoimmune IgA nephropathy.
-For such cases, early diagnosis and treatment intervention using MSC+ stem cells is recommended.
-This prevents or at worst delays diabetes-induced kidney disease, pancreatitis, heart attacks ,ED or nephropathy from worsening.
+The Patients might exhibit other signs and symptoms related to having diabetes mellitus, such as strokes and autoimmune IgA nephropathy.
+For such cases, early diagnosis and treatment intervention using UC-MSC+ stem cells is recommended.
+This prevents or, at worst, delays the worsening of diabetes-induced kidney disease, pancreatitis, heart attacks, ED, or nephropathy.

-Cell treatment of Diabetic Nephropathy offered by the Regen Center is an intensive modern medical procedure that used MSC+ renal stem cells enhanced then re-introduced into the body to transform the damaged cells into new efficiently functioning cells.
-The main purpose of the stem cell regeneration treatments is to repair the damaged islet-like cells to reduce glomerular hypertrophy, glomerular membrane thickness and increase in renal tubular membranes.
-If the patient discovers and treats the disease early with stem cell treatment for diabetic nephropathy, they will have a much better chance of fully restoring their damaged kidney functions and repairing the bodies natural function of secreting insulin.
+Cell treatment of Diabetic Nephropathy offered by the Regen Center is an intensive modern medical procedure that uses UC-MSC+ renal stem cells enhanced and then re-introduced into the body to transform the damaged cells into new efficiently functioning cells.
+The primary purpose of stem cell regeneration treatments is to repair the damaged islet-like cells to reduce glomerular hypertrophy and glomerular membrane thickness and increase renal tubular membranes.
+If the patient discovers and treats the disease early with stem cell treatment for diabetic nephropathy, they will have a better chance of restoring their damaged kidney functions and repairing the body’s natural function of secreting insulin.

 Stem Cell Transplants for Diabetic Nephropathy

-Stem cells have the ability to alter the contain and reverse the effects of Diabetic Nephropathy.
-In numerous instances, patients have eliminated the need for insulin injections, prevent dialysis and reduce the risk of developing Diabetic Eye Disease.
-The epithelial cells of the interstitial cell and the epithelial cell brought about by chronic inflammation, virus infection, and bacterium are renewed with the aid of Mesenchymal stem cells used in Functional medical treatments.
-In addition to helping regenerate the pancreas, stem cell diabetic nephropathy can also slow down or stop progressive kidney diseases while simultaneously making the immune system stronger from other harmful etiological elements.[4]
+Stem cells can alter, contain, and reverse the effects of diabetic nephropathy.
+In numerous instances, patients have eliminated the need for insulin injections, prevented dialysis, and reduced the risk of developing Diabetic Eye Disease.
+The epithelial cells of the interstitial cells and the epithelial cells brought about by chronic inflammation, virus infection, and bacterium are renewed with the aid of Mesenchymal stem cells used in Functional medical treatments.
+In addition to helping regenerate the pancreas, stem cell treatment for diabetic nephropathy can also slow down or stop progressive kidney diseases while strengthening the immune system from other harmful etiological elements.[4]

 Updated 2024 Treatment Protocol Overview

-The number of Enriched MSC+ Cell Infusions for Diabetic Nephropathy will depend on patient needs.
+The number of Enriched UC-MSC+ Cell Infusions for Diabetic Nephropathy will depend on patient needs.

-Rehabilitation Treatment for Diabetic Nephropathy using Stem Cells: Rehabilitation therapy for Diabetic Nephropathy is available at an extra cost if needed (2 hours per day and 5 days per week)
+Rehabilitation Treatment for Diabetic Nephropathy using Stem Cells: Rehabilitation therapy for diabetic nephropathy is available at an extra cost (2 hours per day and five days per week)

 Diabetes Nephropathy Treatment Guidelines

-The Stem Cell Treatment for Diabetic Nephropathy will require a minimum of 2 weeks total in Bangkok.
-Due to the varying degrees/stages of organ damage, our medical team will need to better understand the patient’s condition and to pre-qualify the potential candidates before providing treatment options.
-Upon approval, a detailed treatment plan will be provided that will include the specifics such as the exact number of nights required in Thailand along with the total medical related costs (excluding accommodations or flights).
-To begin the qualification process for our multi-stage treatment protocol please prepare your recent medical records such as (Blood Panels, Genetic Tests for Diabetic Nephropathy and Radiology scan from MRI, CT or Ultrasound Scans) and contact us today.
+Stem Cell Treatment for Diabetic Nephropathy will require an estimated two weeks in Bangkok, Thailand.
+Due to the varying degrees/stages of organ damage, our medical team will need to understand the patient’s condition better and pre-qualify the potential candidates before providing treatment options.
+Upon approval, a detailed treatment plan will be provided with recommendations on the management of diabetic nephropathy that will include specifics such as the exact number of nights required in Thailand along with the total medical-related costs (excluding accommodations or flights).
+To begin the qualification process for our multi-stage treatment protocol, please prepare your recent medical records (Biochemistry results, Genetic Tests for Diabetic Nephropathy, and Radiology scans from an MRI, CT, or Abdominal Ultrasound Scan) and contact us today.

 Published Clinical Citations